activecell/activecell-api/forecast/conversion_forecast.md

 }
 ```

-This will return `200 OK` if the update was a success, along with the current JSON representation of the customer in the response body.
-If the user does not have access to update the customer, you'll see `403 Forbidden`.
-See the **Get customer** endpoint for more info.
+This will return `200 OK` if the update was a success, along with the current JSON representation of the conversion forecast in the response body.
+If the user does not have access to update the conversion forecast, you'll see `403 Forbidden`.
+See the **Get conversion forecast** endpoint for more info.

 Create and delete conversion forecast